NoExplorer/GRUB-Boot-Mount-Error-Repair/README.md

 ### 2) Create two directories with `mkdir`
 * `mkdir /mnt/arch` This will be used for the root partition
 * `mkdir /mnt/arch/boot` This will be used for the boot partition
 ### 3) Mount the root and boot partition to the previously mentioned directories with `mount`.
+Select the partitions with the help of the `lsblk` command.
 I hope you remember how you set up your Arch Linux installation.
 Else, I don't know.
 * `mount /dev/sdx/sdt /mnt/arch` (Where X is your Linux installation partition, and T is the specific partition where the root account is stored)
 * `mount /dev/sdx/sdy /mnt/arch/boot` (Where X is your Linux installation partition, and Y is the specific partition where the boot stuff is stored)
 ### 4) Chroot into the root directory with `arch-chroot`